Staninna/captcha/README.md

 In order to install the captcha-API, you need to have [Rust](https://www.rust-lang.org/) installed.
 Then, clone this repository and run `cargo build --release`.
 This will create an executable in `target/release/captcha`.
 You can then run this executable to start the captcha-API.

 There is alse a example app written in PHP that uses the captcha-API.
 To run this example app, you need to have [PHP](https://www.php.net/) installed.
-Then, clone this repository and run `php -S localhost:8001`.
+Then, run `php -S localhost:8001`.
 This will start a webserver on port 8001.
-Then run the captcha-API as described above.
+Then run the captcha-API as described above(`cargo build --release`, `target/release/captcha`).
 You can then open `http://localhost:8001/` in your browser to see the example app.

 ## Usage